tudobieudat/githubgql/README.old.md

 * This prototype uses the GitHub GraphQL API.
 GraphQL offers the ability to define precisely the data you want--no more, no less--is a powerful advantage over the REST API endpoints.
 GraphQL lets you replace multiple REST request with a single call to fetch the data you specify.

-TLDR
+### TLDR
-CRA is an officially supported way to create SPAs and it offers a modern build setup with zero configuration.

 There are many open-source platforms for building SPAs, The most popular are React, Angular and Vue.
 Choosing a technical stack are sometimes becomes a tedious task.
 There are pros and cons for each platform or library.
 I just prefer React because it is just a JavaScript library, so it offers a lot of freedom for the developers.
-Learn React once, you can anywhere
+Learn React once, you can write anywhere.

+This prototype uses Create React App (CRA).
+It is an officially supported way to create SPAs and offers a modern build setup with zero configuration.

 * Simplicity
 React is just a JavaScript library.
 It's not a framework, there is a very small API to learn, just a few functions.